aiaiaikkk/ComfyUI-Curve/README.md

 ## English

-Professional color adjustment extension for ComfyUI with Photoshop-like Curve, HSL, and Levels adjustment functionality, 70+ preset styles, and advanced mask support. **The standout feature is the ability to double-click nodes to open popup windows with real-time preview that allows you to color grade with the precision of professional image editing software.**
+Professional color adjustment extension for ComfyUI with Photoshop-like Curve, HSL, and Levels adjustment functionality, 70+ preset styles, advanced mask support, and Lightroom-style Color Grading. **The standout feature is the ability to double-click nodes to open popup windows with real-time preview that allows you to color grade with the precision of professional image editing software.**

 ### 🌟 Key Features